psipred/psipred_react/README.md

 3. move dmp, dompred, bioserf alerts to single master function out of `mainform.js` and `results.js`
 4. Each component class gets its own file?
 5. `seq_job_list` and `struct_job_list` in `checkform.js` could inherit these lists from the global state set in index.js
-6. in modle/indec.js there is a correct use of fetch with async/await to synchronously make a request.
+6. in model/index.js there is a correct use of fetch with async/await to synchronously make a request.
 Should replace all xmlhttprequest uses with this pattern.
+7. Code that handles DataTable `results_sequence.js` AND `results_struct.js` searching could be DRYed out and sent to `shared/index.js`
+8. Check errors are inserted in to page correctly, not just the pop up
+9. Ensure the stuff for the versioning is correctly captured.
+10. ensure emembed and mempack work (need to use staging to debug as won't compile)
+11. Check passing the commandline options is actually working
+12. I guess in theory `results_sequence.js` and `results_structure.js` could be combined in to a single file/class.
+I think that would make things a bit too hairy and cumbersome but go for it if you fancy